Projects per year

 Constitutional and Administrative Law: multi-layered government, devolution, Brexit, subordinate legislation, judicial review, human rights.

-Research supervision is available within the broad areas noted above and aspects of criminal law.
+Now that he has retired, he is no longer available for research supervision.
 The work of current and past research students includes the following topics: legal issues arising from the dynamic coastline, a comparison of marine fishing rights in China and the UK, the use of the criminal law to enforce anti-pollution laws in Nigeria, the impact of statutory obligations on public authorities to have regard to conservation, the role of sustainability in the community right to buy land in Scotland, marine governance and contaminated land.

 Expertise related to UN Sustainable Development Goals